Cynthia Stevenson

 Cynthia Stevenson (born August 2, 1962) is an American actress.
-She first played a leading role in the syndicated parody comedy series My Talk Show (1990–91), before starring in a number of sitcoms, including Bob (CBS, 1992–93), Hope & Gloria (NBC, 1995–96), and Oh Baby (Lifetime, 1998-2000).
+She first played a leading role in the syndicated parody comedy series My Talk Show (1990–91), before starring in a number of sitcoms, including Bob (CBS, 1992–93), Hope & Gloria (NBC, 1995–96), and Oh Baby (Lifetime, 1998–2000).

 Stevenson made her big screen debut in Robert Altman's 1992 satirical film The Player.
-She later has appeared in a number of films including Forget Paris (1995), Home for the Holidays (1995), Happiness (1998), Air Bud: Golden Receiver (1998) and its sequels, and Agent Cody Banks (2003) and its sequel.
+She later appeared in a number of films including Forget Paris (1995), Home for the Holidays (1995), Happiness (1998), Air Bud: Golden Receiver (1998) and its sequels, and Agent Cody Banks (2003) and its sequel.
 Stevenson also starred in the Showtime comedy-drama Dead Like Me (2003–04) and the ABC comedy-drama Men in Trees (2006–08).

-Life and career

-Stevenson was born in Oakland, California, the daughter of Gayle, an editor, and Al Stevenson, an upholstery warehouse owner.
-She grew up in Vancouver, British Columbia.
-She lived from age 10–20 in Vancouver, and moved back when worked there from 2001 to 2008.
-She attended University of Victoria in Victoria, BC.
+Early life, family and education

+Stevenson was born in Oakland, California, on August 2, 1962, and raised in the small (1.7 sqmi) city of Piedmont, enclaved within Oakland.

+The family relocated to Vancouver, British Columbia, Canada, when she was 10 years old.
+She lived there until she was 20 years old.

+She attended the University of Victoria, in British Columbia.

+Career

-In 1987, Stevenson made her television debut appearing in an episode of Max Headroom.
+In 1986, Stevenson made her television debut as a cast member of the syndicated sketch comedy show Off The Wall.
+In 1987, she appeared in an episode of Max Headroom.
 She later starred in the made-for-television movies A Father's Homecoming and Double Your Pleasure, and played a leading role alongside Suzie Plakson in the 1989 pilot for Married to the Mob.
 Also in 1989, she appeared as Norm Peterson's high-strung secretary Doris in two episodes of Cheers.